 Mosteiro Pálacio Nacional de Mafra is a Neoclassical Baroque palace and monastery located in Mafra, Portugal.
 Recognized as a National Monument in 1910, when sightseeing around the palace, tourists may be able to witness several buildings which show the rich architecture of Portugal.
 Primarily, they may see its facade which is made up of limestone, its Baroque basilica, the monastery of the Franciscan monks, its vast royal palace, and the grand library.

 Name：Mosteiro Pálacio Nacional de Mafra

 Address：Terreiro D. João V, 2640 Mafra, Portugal

-Known primarily for its historical and cultural attractions, Portugal has a lot to offer for those who are sightseeing around the country.
-From regal castles to religious cathedrals, sightseeing across each attraction allows tourists to discover the rich heritage of Portugal.
-It cannot be denied, however, that Portugal is home to beautiful natural attractions.
-Portugal is truly a gem to behold.
+Famous for a number of fascinating historical and cultural attractions, Portugal has a lot to offer for those who are visiting this western European country.
+From impressive castles to religious cathedrals, traveling to each of these incredible attractions allows tourists a glimpse into the rich heritage of Portugal.